 The other reason you’ll want to keep your wheels neatly between the lines – which, even still, will be a hard task in anything bigger than the most diminutive hot hatch – is because of a recent addition of some painfully annoying rumble strips to the double lines in the middle of the road.
 I get why they are there, but my word are they annoying when driving something as wide as most of the cars that suit this road best.
-Driving something like an F-Type or LC500 with a particularly wide stance definitely becomes a challenge to avoid creating that horrid droning with.
+Driving something like a Jaguar F-Type or Lexus LC 500 with a particularly wide stance definitely becomes a challenge to avoid creating that horrid droning with.

 It’s not enough to spoil the road, however, as the sheer number of great and varied corners makes up for it.
 In terms of a road for testing a car to its limits on, it’s a motoring journo’s dream, so it’s hardly surprising, then, that Motor used it this year for the road stage of its Performance Car of the Year testing.